 Some airlines allow your pet to travel with you in the cabin, while others insist on putting them in the hold.
-Where your pet travels may be determined by size and weight, with only smaller animals being allowed in the cabin with you.
+Bear in mind that, occasionally, how your pet travels may be determined by size and weight, with only smaller animals being allowed in the cabin with you.
 To avoid disappointment, it’s best to check with your airline how their policy works before you set off.

 Only guide and assistance dogs are allowed on board the Eurostar.
-If you’re taking your car via Eurotunnel Le Shuttle, you can take your pet with you as long as they have the right documentation, like an animal healthcare certificate.
+If you’re taking your car via Eurotunnel Le Shuttle, you can take your pet with you as long as they have the right documentation, such as an animal healthcare certificate.

 Depending on the company, pets should be able to travel by ferry if they have an up-to-date animal healthcare certificate (or valid pet passport if it was issued in an EU country or Northern Ireland.)

-The costs and requirements vary not only from company to company, but also from route to route, with some ferry operators having different rules or rates according to the crossing.
+The costs and requirements vary not only from company to company but also from route to route.
+Some ferry operators, in fact, have different rules or rates according to the crossing.

-For the most part, options for foot passengers are more limited.
-Not all ferry companies have kennels or pet lodgings, and these will only allow guide, hearing and autism assistance dogs in indoor spaces.
+Options for foot passengers are more limited.
+Not all ferry companies have kennels or pet lodgings, and these will only allow guide, hearing, and autism assistance dogs in indoor spaces.

 To make sure your pet is secure when travelling by car, it’s important that you follow the right safety measures.
 When travelling with your pet by car, make sure you follow these steps:

-Different hotel chains have different rules when it comes to pets, and what’s on offer may vary greatly by location and star rating.
+Different hotel chains have different rules when it comes to pets.
+Ultimately, what’s on offer may vary greatly depending on location and star rating.
 It may be worth calling the hotel before you make a booking to understand their policy around pets, as it may vary across their properties.

-Some hotels may include an additional charge for allowing your pet to stay with you, while others may have limits on the size of pets that it allows guests to bring indoors.
-A hotel may market itself as “pet-friendly” but geared towards certain types of domestic pet, so check if you’re looking to bring something more unexpected with you!
+Some hotels may include an additional charge for allowing your pet to stay with you.
+Others, instead, may have limits on the size of pets that guests are allowed to bring indoors.
+A hotel may market itself as “pet-friendly” but geared towards certain types of domestic pet.
+Therefore, check if you’re looking to bring a more ‘unexpected’ friend with you.

-If you’re booking your hotel online, most websites and travel comparison sites will cover whether or not they’re pet friendly and if they have any restrictions.
+If you’re booking your hotel online, browse through the information on their page.
+Most websites and travel comparison sites will detail whether or not they’re pet friendly, as well as if they have any restrictions.

 Guide dogs and assistance animals are often treated differently and will usually be able to travel in the aircraft cabin.
-Airline policies recognize assistance dogs are working dogs, needed to ensure the safety and independence of their humans throughout the flight.
+Airline policies recognise that assistance dogs are working dogs, which are needed to ensure the safety and independence of their humans throughout the flight.

 When it comes to pet insurance, some policies will include holiday cover as standard.
-But make sure you check the small print to make sure your pet is covered on your holiday abroad.
+But always check the small print to make sure your pet is covered on your holiday abroad.